agrawalsmart7/otphacks/README.md

 # Feedback/Issues

 If you encounter any issues please let me know.
-And also if you have any suggestion regarding this application like how we can create it more advance or something else, I would like to hear those too.
+And also if you have any suggestion regarding this application like how we can create it more advance or something else like any **code related**, I would really like to hear it.

 And don't forget to send me a feedback.